Alternatives of entanglement depth and metrological entanglement criteria: Permutation invariant partial separability and one-parameter entanglement properties

 Let us have $n\geq2$ elementary subsystems, and let $X\subseteq \set{1,2,\dots,n}$ and $\abs{X}$ denote an arbitrary \emph{subsystem} and its \emph{size}.
 For the quantum theoretical description of each \emph{elementary subsystem} $l\in\set{1,2,\dots,n}$, let us have the Hilbert space $\mathcal{H}_l$ of uniform dimension $2\leq d:=\dim(\mathcal{H}_l)<\infty$, then we have $\mathcal{H}_X=\bigotimes_{l\in X}\mathcal{H}_l$ for any subsystem $X$, of dimension $\dim\bigl(\mathcal{H}_X\bigr)=d^{\abs{X}}$.
 For the whole system, we use the notation $\mathcal{H}=\bigotimes_{l=1}^n\mathcal{H}_l$ for the Hilbert space, $\mathcal{P}=\sset{\proj{\psi}}{\cket{\psi}\in\mathcal{H},\norm{\psi}=1}$ for the space of pure states, and $\mathcal{D}=\Conv(\mathcal{P})$ for the whole space of states (pure and mixed together), which is the convex hull of pure states, and we have $\mathcal{P}=\Extr(\mathcal{D})$, the set of extremal points of the state space $\mathcal{D}$.

 \textit{On the first level}, we may form mixtures of states which are separable with respect to splits consisting of subsystems of (possibly different) fixed sizes.
-Such properties are labelled by \emph{integer partitions} of $n$ \cite{Andrews-1976,Stanley-2012}, $\pinv{\xi}=\mset{x_1,x_2,\dots,x_{\abs{\pinv{\xi}}}}$, which are multisets, containing the $x\in\pinv{\xi}$ parts $x\in \field{N}$, such that $\sum_{x\in\pinv{\xi}}x=n$. $\abs{\pinv{\xi}}$ denotes the number of parts in $\pinv{\xi}$.
+Such properties are labeled by \emph{integer partitions} of $n$~\cite{Andrews-1984,Stanley-2012}, $\pinv{\xi}=\mset{x_1,x_2,\dots,x_{\abs{\pinv{\xi}}}}$, which are multisets, containing the $x\in\pinv{\xi}$ parts $x\in \field{N}$, such that $\sum_{x\in\pinv{\xi}}x=n$. $\abs{\pinv{\xi}}$ denotes the number of parts in $\pinv{\xi}$.
 The set of the integer partitions is denoted with $\pinv{P}_\text{I}$.
 (A multiset is a set allowing multiple instances of its elements.
-It is the structure \cite{Szalay-2019} naturally arising here: the number of subsystem sizes varies, and the order of those does not carry information, so $m$-tuples should not be used; on the other hand, multiple subsystems of the same size arise, so sets should not be used either.
+It is the structure~\cite{Szalay-2019} naturally arising here: the number of subsystem sizes varies, and the order of those is not relevant in this description, so $m$-tuples should not be used; on the other hand, multiple subsystems of the same size arise, so sets could not be used either.
 Note that we do not distinguish in the writing of sets and multisets, sets of integers are always understood as multisets.)

 The integer partition $\pinv{\upsilon}$ is called \emph{finer than or equal to} $\pinv{\xi}$, denoted as $\pinv{\upsilon}\finereq\pinv{\xi}$, if $\pinv{\xi}$ can be obtained as partial summations of $\pinv{\upsilon}$.
-This is a proper partial order, called \emph{refinement}, derived from the refinement of set partitions \cite{Szalay-2019}.
-(For more details, see Appendix \ref{app:1param.Gen}, for illustrations, see Figure~\ref{fig:PpI23456PPS}.)
+This is a proper partial order, called \emph{refinement}, derived from the refinement of set partitions~\cite{Szalay-2019}.
+(For more details, see Appendix~\ref{app:1param.Gen}, for illustrations, see Figure~\ref{fig:PpI23456PPS}.)

 A pure state is $\pinv{\xi}$-separable, if it is the projector to the product of state vectors of subsystems of sizes $x\in\pinv{\xi}$.
 The space of those states is

 The state space $\mathcal{D}_{\pinv{\xi}}$ is closed under LOCC.
 Note that if a state is $\pinv{\upsilon}$-separable, then it is also $\pinv{\xi}$-separable for all coarser $\pinv{\xi}$, that is,